Save the Pangolins

 In recent years, pangolins have become a symbol of conservation.
 These unique, characterful animals have grown famous globally for their unusual looks and worthy plea; more resources and attention are being devoted to their conservation.

 Elsewhere, educational initiatives are raising awareness about pangolin conservation amongst local communities and rangers are being trained to help crack down on poaching in high-risk areas.
-Though the main aim is to stop pangolins from being taken from the wild in the first place, it is also important that rescue centres are given the training and resources necessary to rehabilitate live pangolins that have been seized from illegal traders.
+Though the main aim is to stop pangolins from being taken from the wild in the first place, it is also important that rescue centers are given the training and resources necessary to rehabilitate live pangolins that have been seized from illegal traders.

 WSO's Activities and Initiatives